keith-E/Porky/README.md

 * **Portable Powerbank** Be aware that not all portable chargers are compatible for Raspberry Pi projects.
 This project uses this [RAVPower Portable Charger](https://www.amazon.com/Portable-RAVPower-26800mAh-Double-Speed-Recharging/dp/B07793KSV4/ref=sr_1_3?keywords=ravpower+usb+c+portable+charger&qid=1556890740&s=industrial&sr=1-3-catcorr).
 * **4 x AA Battery Holder /w On/Off Switch** [Adafruit Link](https://www.adafruit.com/product/830).
 To power the PWM/Servo Controller.
 * **4 x AA Batteries**
+* **USB Adapters** TODO: add link.
+To mount the NCS2 sticks onto the Raspberry Pi.
+Process used: rotated the adapters into desired position and used hot glue to secure the positioning.

 TODO: Add fritzing diagram and picture of 'live' environment.